 (Main photo: Friday Evening Discourse at the Royal Institution, Photo credit: Katherine Leedale)

-Dr. Suzie Sheehy is a physicist, academic and science communicator based at the University of Oxford, where she holds a Royal Society University Research Fellowship.
+Dr. Suzie Sheehy is a physicist, academic and science communicator who divides her time between her research groups at the University of Oxford (where she is a Royal Society University Research Fellow) and the University of Melbourne (where she is Senior Lecturer).
 Her research focuses on developing new particle accelerators for future applications in areas such as medicine and energy.

 An award-winning public speaker, presenter and science communicator, Suzie is dedicated to sharing science beyond the academic community.
-She has delivered professional lectures and keynote presentations, written and delivered live shows to tens of thousands of students, is currently an expert TV presenter of Impossible Engineering for Discovery Channel and in 2018 delivered her first TED talk as part of TEDx Sydney, which received over 500,000 views in the first 48 hours – watch it on TED.com.
+She has delivered professional lectures and keynote presentations, written and delivered live shows to tens of thousands of students, is an expert TV presenter of Impossible Engineering for Discovery Channel and in 2018 delivered her first TED talk as part of TEDx Sydney, which has received over 1.4M views – watch it on TED.com.

 Photo credit: Charles Henderson Photography

 Keble Rd, Oxford, OX1 3RH